 The financial institution where you already have business checking and savings accounts is always a good place to start.
 Sit down with a lending officer and discuss your needs.
 If your bank can't offer the terms you need, or if the terms they offer are not very competitive, shop around.

 The Small Business Lending Fund (SBLF) was established as part of the Small Business Jobs Act of 2010.
 The U.S. Treasury funded the SBLF to the tune of $4 billion, earmarked to spur small business lending and enhance job growth.
 Community banks applied to receive the funding, and now 332 of those institutions are now charged with lending the money directly to small businesses.
 Simply view the map to learn which financial institutions in your area have SBLF money to lend.

-HSBC offers business LOCs ranging from $25,000 up to $2 million.
-Your business's track record and performance are key factors in obtaining this loan.
-Qualifying for this loan is based on the track record of your business, it projected performance, and your collateral.
-Call 877-472-2249 with any questions.
+HSBC offers business LOCs ranging from $1,000 up to $25,000.
+Qualifying for this loan is based on the track record of your business, its projected performance, and your collateral.
+You can apply online or call 800-975-HSBC (4722).

-U.S. Bank offers offers three business LOCs, with credit limits ranging from $10,000 to $1 million.
+U.S. Bank offers offers three business LOCs, with credit limits up to $500,000.
 The products are compared online.
 You may apply for the Cash Flow Manager Line of Credit online.
-It requires no collateral and has a credit limit of $100,000.
-Other lines require collateral and you must apply in a branch.
-Call U.S. Bank at 800-673-3555 for more information
+It requires no collateral and has a credit limit of $250,000.
+Other lines may require collateral and you must apply in a apply in a branch.
+Call U.S. Bank at 800-280-3751 for more information.

 Unless your business credit is well-established, lenders are likely to ask for a guarantee of repayment.